-In 1794, Christiansborg Palace (which was the primary residence of the King) was destroyed by fire, and the royal family were forced to find a new home in Copenhagen.
+In 1794, Christiansborg Palace (which was the primary residence of the King) was destroyed by fire, and the royal family was forced to find a new home in Copenhagen.
 Within days of the fire, the King had purchased Moltke’s Palace and Schack’s Palace, and the two became the new residences of the royal family.
 King Christian VII lived in Moltke’s Palace, while his son and heir, the future King Frederik VI, lived in Schack’s Palace.
 A colonnade was later added connecting the two palaces.
-Soon, the King acquired the other two mansions, and eventually all four were renamed for Danish sovereigns who had lived in them.
+Soon, the King acquired the other two mansions, and eventually, all four were renamed for Danish sovereigns who had lived in them.

 Christian VII’s Palace

 Christian VII’s Palace (formerly Moltke’s Palace) is on the southwest corner of the square.
 It was the first mansion completed, built for Adam Gottlob Moltke, the Lord High Steward, and lifelong friend of King Frederik V. In 1794 it became the residence of King Christian VII until his death in 1808.
 It was used for many years by the Royal Household, and then by the Ministry of Foreign Affairs from 1852-1885.
 In more recent years, it housed the kindergarten for Crown Prince Frederik and Prince Joachim, as well as several apartments for other members of the royal family.
 The Crown Prince lived here until his marriage in 2004.
 Today, Christian XI’s Palace is used for official functions and entertaining, as well as accommodations for official guests.